mnelson4/printmyblog/readme.txt

 == Changelog ==

 = 3.7.3 October 7, 2021 =
-* Enhancement: revert some styling changes to Mayer Magazine (they looked good on basic content, like lists, but interfered with more advanced content, like galleries)
+* Enhancement: Mayer Magazine styling improvements, such as revert special list styling changes to Mayer Magazine (they looked bad with like galleries), improving alignment of the table of contents, and don't show the dividing line in front matter

 = 3.7.2 October 7, 2021 =
 * Enhancement: further improved styling of title page in Classic Print and Digital PDF Designs